cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 (their share) on the same polynomial, ensuring that they can later reconstruct the correct secret.

-The procedure for committing to a polynomial `f` of degree at most `MIN_PARTICIPANTS-1` is as follows.
+The procedure for committing to a polynomial `f` is as follows.

 ~~~
-  vss_commit(coeffs):
+  vss_commit(coefficients):

   Inputs:
-  - coeffs, a vector of the MIN_PARTICIPANTS coefficients which uniquely determine
-  a polynomial f.
+  - coefficients, a vector of the coefficients which uniquely determine a polynomial f.

   Outputs: a commitment vss_commitment, which is a vector commitment to each of the
   coefficients in coeffs, where each element of the vector commitment is an Element in G.

-  def vss_commit(coeffs):
+  def vss_commit(coefficients):
     vss_commitment = []
     for coeff in coeffs:
       A_i = G.ScalarBaseMult(coeff)